South Africa General Mission

 Mr. Dudly Kidd became responsible for Supervision of the Northern Branch.
 Less than five years later, January 1900,

-with the county plunged into the horrors of war, Huskisson with Mr. Darrall setup ‘Soldiers Homes’ at Modder River and De Aar.
+with the country plunged into the horrors of war, Huskisson with Mr. Darrall setup ‘Soldiers Homes’ at Modder River and De Aar.

 They rendered help in the fighting line assisting the wounded, and ministering to their physical and spiritual relief